-- In 2011, an estimated 15,958 African Americans were diagnosed with AIDS in the United States.
+- In 2012, an estimated 14,102 African Americans were diagnosed with HIV infection ever classified as stage 3 (AIDS) in the United States.

-- By the end of 2010, an estimated 260,821 African Americans ever diagnosed with AIDS had died in the United States.
+- By the end of 2011, an estimated 265,812 African Americans diagnosed with HIV infection ever classified as stage 3 (AIDS) had died in the United States.

 African Americans face a number of challenges that contribute to the higher rates of HIV infection.
 The greater number of people living with HIV (prevalence) in African American communities and the fact that African Americans tend to have sex with partners of the same race/ethnicity means that they face a greater risk of HIV infection with each new sexual encounter.